How to use Adobe firefly

 Step 4 — Master the Settings Panel

-The right-side settings panel is where Adobe Firefly separates from basic generators.
-Understanding these controls gives you dramatically better results without changing your prompt at all.
+The settings panel on the right is where Firefly separates itself from more basic generators.
+Understanding these controls improves your results without touching your prompt at all.

 📐 Aspect Ratio